Eximchain/SoftwareUpgrade/README.md

 CreateConfig -mode=tfe -input=template.json -output=terraformoutput.txt -workspace=workspace-name -organization=eximchain -auth=authtoken
 ```

 In aws mode, CreateConfig reads data from AWS based on credentials and region read from ~/.aws/credentials and ~/.aws/config or from the command line.
-The difference between the first and second example is that the credentials and region are specified.
+The difference between the first and second example is that the credentials and region are specified on the command line.

 In cli mode, CreateConfig reads from a file (which is the redirected output of terraform output -json) and combines it with the specified template file to produce the output file.